andrewdieken/CPSC-354/README.md

 # CPSC-354
 This is a blog for the class CPSC-354 Programming Languages.
 Team members include: Andrew Dieken, Matt McCortney, Alberto G.

-# A Breif History of Haskell
+# Why we chose Haskell

 # Exercises